Access to Emergency Services (911/E911) - V41.0

 Public Safety Answering Point (PSAP) - The PSAP is the name for the government agency that answers emergency calls.
 The PSAP may be connected directly to a particular end office switch through either Basic 911 trunks or through a SR for E911.
 By definition, the PSAP may be a municipality, state, local government unit, or an authorized agent of one or more of these units.
 The PSAP must be legally authorized to subscribe to the service and have public safety responsibility (by law) to respond to public emergency calls within pre-defined serving area(s) arranged for 911 calling.
 The CenturyLink Service Manager will provide you with the 10-digit TNs (provided by each PSAP agency to CenturyLink) of each PSAP agency for which CenturyLink provides the 911 function.
 These TNs are to be used by you to acquire emergency TNs for operators to handle emergency calls in those instances where your end-user dials "0" instead of "911".
 It is your responsibility to verify or confirm the appropriate use of the contact information provided by CenturyLink with each PSAP prior to offering 911 calls or publication of such data.

 E911 Database - The E911 database contains end-user information (including name, address, TN, and occasionally special information from the local service provider or end-user) used to determine routing of the call to the appropriate PSAP and to provide Automatic Location Identification (ALI) information to the designated PSAP.
-E911 services and database management is provided by either CenturyLink or Intrado, Inc. through a contractual arrangement as identified earlier in this document.
+Where CenturyLink provides E911 services, the E911 database is managed by Intrado Inc.

 E911 Database Updates - The E911 database must be updated when an end-user changes local service provider, TN, name, or street address.
 You are responsible for providing information to update the E911 database.
 All Service Providers must implement data exchange standards as established by the National Emergency Number Association (NENA).